google/zetasql/docs/operators.md

 <td style="white-space:nowrap">
 <code>X</code>: Integer or <code>BYTES</code><br>
 <code>Y</code>: <code>INT64</code></td>
 <td>Shifts the first operand <code>X</code> to the right.
-This operator does not
+This operator doesn't
-do sign bit extension with a signed type (i.e., it fills vacant bits on the left with <code>0</code>).
+perform sign bit extension with a signed type (i.e., it fills vacant bits on the left with <code>0</code>).
 This operator returns
 <code>0</code> or a byte sequence of
 <code>b'\x00'</code>